 2. Combine your dry ingredients

 Put the baking soda, cornstarch and citric acid in a large mixing bowl.
-Whisk together with a spoon.
+Whisk together with a spoon or fork.

 This would also be the time to add your essential oils.
 I used 6 drops of ylang-ylang and 6 drops of lavender.

 Lavender is a great choice for its relaxing properties and ylang-ylang has a beautifully sweet scent.